majd-kontar/pdf-highlight-extractor/README.md

 ## Usage

+Run `main.py`
-Run `main.py` you will be asked to enter the path to the folder containing the pdf you have highlighted (make sure that all the pdfs are in the same folder).
-You will then be asked to enter the output file name (the name of the docx file to be generated)
+<br/>Enter the path to the folder containing the pdfs you have highlighted (make sure that all the pdfs are in the same
+folder).
+<br/>Enter the output file name (the name of the docx file to be generated)
 <br/>example: `output`
-<br/>will save the output docx file in the directory of the pdfs as `output.docx`
+will save the output docx file in the directory of the pdfs as `output.docx`

 ## References